Welcome, fellow writers! What can you learn from me and my journey?

 My Courses Online:

-Promoting Your Book on Radio, and TV Interviews: Moving From Fear to Fun with Successful Author Interviews, is on Udemy and is free.
-Learn how I moved from fear of public speaking on radio or TV to having fun and even being an online radio show host.
-(This class is currently under revision as much has changed in the industry since I hosted the radio show.)
+I’ve taught Promoting Your Book on Radio, and TV Interviews: Moving From Fear to Fun with Successful Author Interviews, how I moved from fear of public speaking on radio or TV to having fun and even being an online radio show host on Blogtalk Radio.
+Much has changed since I hosted the radio show.
+I am updating the online course to reflect that.

 Tools I Use:

-For writing, I use… a MacBook Pro laptop, a 13-inch silver 2015 edition.
-Though it’s hard to find one of those ever refurbed these days you can still find a 2017 version which is much cheaper than a new one. https://amzn.to/3XCharN
+Laptop: I use a MacBook Pro 13-inch silver 2015 edition.
+Though it’s hard to find one refurbished, you can still find this version, which is much cheaper than a new one. https://amzn.to/3XCharN

-I write my books in Word using the Microsoft 365 annual plan. https://amzn.to/3zhqNSL
+Using Word, I am on the Microsoft 365 annual plan. https://amzn.to/3zhqNSL

-To elevate my laptop I use an adjustable computer stand https://amzn.to/4cxjqVG an awesome Mother’s Day gift from my youngest son.
+Computer stand: To elevate my laptop, I use an ergonomic, adjustable computer stand https://amzn.to/4cxjqVG an awesome Mother’s Day gift from my youngest son.

-Attached to my laptop I use this beautiful vintage-looking Quirky Writer keyboard, a wonderful Christmas gift from both my sons. https://amzn.to/4eBdehe I learned to type on a typewriter in high school and love typing on my Quirky Writer.
-I find it more comfortable to type on than a laptop keyboard.
+Keyboard: Attached to my laptop, I have this beautiful vintage-looking Quirky Writer keyboard, a wonderful Christmas gift from both my sons. https://amzn.to/4eBdehe I learned to type on a typewriter in high school and my Quirky Writer.

-Here’s a picture of me using it in my office (converted from my youngest sons room) in our old house in Bartlett, TN.
-We lived there 23 years so quite a few of my books were written here.
-When we first moved into the house each son had a bedroom and I wrote on a desk in the laundry room.
+Here I am using it in my office (converted from my youngest son’s room) in our old house in Bartlett, TN.
+We lived there for twenty-three years, and quite a few of my books were written here.
+When we moved into the house, each son had one of the three bedrooms, and I wrote in the laundry room.

-Once the editing is done, I use Vellum Press to format my books.
+After editing, the next step is to format.
+I do this myself using Vellum Press to format my books.
 I’ve created ebooks, paperbacks, and large print hardcover editions.
 I love it so much that I bought the program.
 They have a free version you can download. https://vellum.pub/

-My cover artist does all my covers: https://coverdesign.sherimcgathy.com/
+My cover artist, who has done many of my covers: https://coverdesign.sherimcgathy.com/

-My Virtual assistant helps me stay organized: https://www.melissaproofs.com/ She also has proofed some of my books.
+My Virtual assistant helps me stay organized: https://www.melissaproofs.com/ She also proofreads some of my books.

 Next Day Fliers is where I make trifold book lists, bookmarks, postcards, and business cards.
 For graphics to promote my books, I use BookBrush and Canva, or I hire my cover artist.
 I